Stephen Báthory: Final years

 In 1584, Báthory allowed Zamoyski to execute Samuel Zborowski, whose death sentence for treason and murder had been pending for roughly a decade.
 This political conflict between Báthory and the Zborowski family, framed as the clash between the monarch and the nobility, would be a major recurring controversy in internal Polish politics for many years.
 In external politics, Báthory was considering another war with Russia, but his plans were delayed due to the lack of support from the Sejm, which refused to pass the requested tax raises.

 Báthory's health had been declining for several years.
 He died on 12 December 1586.
 He had no legitimate children, though contemporary rumours suggested he might have had several illegitimate children.
-None of these rumours have been confirmed by modern historians.
+None of these rumours has been confirmed by modern historians.
 His death was followed by an interregnum of one year.
-Maximilian II's son, Archduke Maximilian III, was elected king but was contested by the Swedish Sigismund III Vasa, who defeated Maximilian at the Byczyna and succeeded as ruler of the Commonwealth.
+Maximilian II's son, Maximilian III, Archduke of Austria, was elected king but was contested by the Swedish Sigismund III Vasa, who defeated Maximilian at the Byczyna and succeeded as ruler of the Commonwealth.